Insality/panthera/docs_editor/getting_started.md

 The GUI layout will be imported and displayed in the Editor View.
 The file state is changed to linked.
 The GUI will be reloaded automatically when the project is opened, or manually by clicking the "Reload Binded File" button.

 The layout nodes can't be modified.
 But you can animate them.
 Nodes layout data will be not stored in the animation file.
 Only the animation data will be stored.

-At Home page, project list with file icon (📁) is a external file, without icon - internal file.
-Internal files are stored in the Panthera Editor's internal storage and should not be modified.
-These internal files are additional files from import the Defold file.

 # Working with Node Properties